 Add Focus bot in your Slack team by clicking the button 'Add to Slack’.

-You can click the "Add to Slack" button either on the Slack app marketplace or in the Integrations menu in Focus.
+You can click the "Add to Slack" button either on the Slack App Directory or in the Integrations menu in Focus.

 Allow the bot installation in Slack.